ungive/discord-music-presence/documentation/supported-media-players.md

 VLC requires this plugin to work: https://github.com/spmn/vlc-win10smtc

-At the moment this plugin does not report any cover images, nor an accurate playback position.
+At the moment this plugin does not report an accurate playback position.

 ### iTunes